-The Institute for Public Health and Medicine (IPHAM) includes all public health activities at the Feinberg School of Medicine (FSM).
-The founding Centers create an organizational structure for the IPHAM, with foci spanning the spectrum from communities to the individual, and from health behaviors to genetic determinants of disease.
+The Institute for Public Health and Medicine (IPHAM) includes all public health activities at the Northwestern University Feinberg School of Medicine.
+IPHAM's Centers create an organizational structure for the IPHAM, with foci spanning the spectrum from communities to the individual, and from health behaviors to genetic determinants of disease.

 - Leveraging space, communication strategies, and novel networking resources to enhance the probability and success of new research partnerships among centers, academic units, and non-academic collaborators.

 - Using highly accessible and efficient processes to make new seed monies available for new partnerships and innovative strategies.